MileHacker Logo

 Fog on Mount Tai

 Mount Tai frequently experiences heavy fog, especially in spring and summer.
 While atmospheric, this fog obscures the panoramic views the mountain is famous for.
-If clear views are a priority, avoid periods known for persistent fog.
+If unobstructed views are a priority, avoid periods known for persistent fog.

 Ideal Timing for Activities